The Last House on the Left: Release

 The film underwent multiple title changes, with its investors initially titling it Sex Crime of the Century.
 However, after test screenings were completed, it was decided to change the title to Krug and Company, but even this title was found to have little draw during test screenings.
 A marketing specialist who was an acquaintance of Cunningham's proposed the title The Last House on the Left, which Craven initially thought was "terrible".
 The film was released under this title on August 30, 1972.
-Like many films during the era, it had a regional expansion to cinemas and drive-in theaters over the course of the next several months, opening in various U.S. cities between September and November 1972.
+Like many films of the era, it expanded to cinemas and drive-in theaters over the next several months, opening in various U.S. cities between September and November 1972.
 It was frequently shown as part of a double or triple feature with other Hallmark/AIP releases, most notably Mario Bava's Twitch of the Death Nerve, another film that would have a considerable impact on the horror genre due to serving as a primary influence on Cunningham's later Friday the 13th franchise.

 Due to its graphic content, the film sparked protests calling for its removal from local theaters throughout the fall of 1972.
 The Paris Cinema, a movie theater in Pittsfield, Massachusetts, issued an open letter to these criticisms in September 1972, in which it was noted:

 After carefully considering all the circumstances, management has decided to continue to show the movie.
 This difficult decision was predicated on the following considerations: The film relates to a problem that practically every teen-age girl and parent can identify with, yet does not pander to the subject matter.
 The story does not glorify violence, nor does it glorify the degenerates who perpetrate the violence ... we feel the movie is morally redeeming and does deliver an important social message.